onlyhavecans/dotfiles/README.md

 I replace a lot of commands and scripts with functions.
 I use this instead of making little shell apps for all my various helper scripts.

+### homebrew

+I use a Brewfile to manage my packages and keep it consistent on macOS Instead of running brew upgrade manually I run my `pour` function which does a lot of dep work.

 ### neovim

 * I use neovim instead of vim